jlento/atm-doc/workflows/README.md

 Some ideas for generating more complex workflows with batch queue systems, SLURM as an example.

-It's a good idea to "script" a workflow:
+It's a good idea to program, "script", a workflow:

 - documents what was done
 - allows easier re-running after all bug fixes and reviewer comments of the